1st Battalion 22nd Infantry

 1st Lieutenant Oskaloosa M. Smith

-Smith served with the 22nd Infantry from 1869 into the 1880's
+Smith served with the 22nd Infantry from 1869 to 1890

-On October 26, 1876 Oskaloosa Smith wrote the following account of the wagon trains
+(Website Ed., On October 26, 1876 Oskaloosa Smith wrote the following account of the wagon trains

-as they moved to resupply the encampment at Tongue River.
+as they moved to resupply the encampment at Tongue River.)

 DURING THE LAST CAMPAIGN OF THE SUMMER, commencing August 8 at the mouth of the Rosebud and ending at this camp